 The School Advisory Council recommends tuition rates annually.
-Tuition is paid in ten monthly installments, July through April, and is due by the tenth of the month.
+Tuition is paid in eleven monthly installments, July through April, and is due by the tenth of the month.
 All tuition and fees are paid through "FACTS."
 A completed application must be on file in the school office which determines your preferred method of payment.
-A student's attendance at school may be terminated if tuition is two months in arrears unless the Pastor/Administration approves a payment plan.
-If tuition payments or any other monies owed to Trinity Catholic School are not paid in full by the last week of school, students may not be permitted to take final exams.
+A student's attendance at school may be terminated if tuition is two months in arrears unless the may not be permitted to take final exams.
 Parents who foresee a problem are responsible for contacting the bookkeeper or the principal to make alternate arrangements.
 Grades, report cards and transcripts may be held for outstanding bills.